-So if you need to make it from Minneapolis-St. Paul (MSP) to Grand Rapids (GRR), Michigan, you could book American flights through American – typically for 25,000 AAdvantage miles.
-Booking with British Airways, it’d be 30,000 Avios for the same flights.
+So if you need to make it from Minneapolis-St. Paul (MSP) to Grand Rapids (GRR), Michigan, you could book American flights through American – a SAAver award costs 25,000 AAdvantage miles.
+Booking with British Airways, it’d be 33,000 Avios for the same flights.

 But Iberia doesn’t care that you have to make a stop in Chicago-O’Hare (ORD) on the way to Michigan.
-The flight is under 1,000 miles round-trip, so it prices at 12,000 Avios – nearly a third of the cost of booking the same flights through BA.
+The flights are under 1,000 miles round-trip, so it prices at 12,000 Avios – nearly a third of the cost of booking the same flights through BA.